How To Easily Clean Your Makeup Brushes

 I use a variety of cleaners on my makeup brushes.
 Sometimes I use a gentle sulfate-free shampoo (typically a shampoo my hair doesn't like and I want to get rid of), my face wash, dish detergent, hand soap, or cheap soap bars.

 Some alternatives that I've seen others use are baby shampoo or specific cleaners made for makeup brushes.
-No matter what you use just make sure it's not something that could end up irritating your skin if some residue happened to be left on the brush.
+No matter what you use just make sure it's not something that could end up irritating your skin if some residue happens to be left on the brush.

 2. My bathroom sink